vincentchachere/Group-Policy-and-Managing-Accounts/README.md

 ## Lab Overview

-This lab focuses on learning key Active Directory skills like managing account lockouts, password resets, enabling/disabling accounts, and analyzing event logs.
+Building on the previous [Active Directory Deployment and Configuration](https://github.com/vincentchachere/Active-Directory-Deployment-and-Configuration) lab, this lab focuses on learning key Active Directory skills like managing account lockouts, password resets, enabling/disabling accounts, and analyzing event logs.
 We’ll also configure group policy to enforce security settings, such as account lockout thresholds, and test these configurations in a realistic environment.

 ## Environments and Technologies Used